waldyrious/abyss/readme.md

 ## Setup DB Schema

 Run schema.js.
-It's safe to accidentally re-run this as it won't drop anything.
+It's safe to re-run this as it won't drop anything.

-## Run system from WebStorm:
-1. Run the server.js from file.
-You have to add *--harmony* to the Node parameters in the run config!
-This flag enables ES6 features like *const*.
-If you are on iojs, you don't need `--harmony`.

-1. You can also run `runner.js`.
-This one reloads the server on every file change, but, debugging does not work in it.

-## Command line ways to run:
+## Running the server:

-1. From the command line, `node --harmony server.js` to run.
-If you are on iojs, you don't need `--harmony`
+1. From the command line, `node server.js` to run.
-1. Run `node debug --harmony server.js` to use the debugger.
-The command line debugger is very easy to use and quite fast.
-If you are on iojs, you don't need `--harmony`.
+1. Run `node debug server.js` to debug.
-1. Run `node-debug -p 8081 --harmony server.js` to use a web based debugger.
-First you'll need to have run `npm i -g node-inspector` to install that program.
+1. Run `node-debug -p 8081 server.js` to use a web based debugger.
+First you'll need to have run `npm i -g node-inspector` to have 'node-debug' available.

-In JavaScript, the debugger is your best friend.
-Love your debuggers.
-You will use it all the time.

 # Library API reference